 Localising the COP agenda: Enabling local self-governments to lead climate action

-This article is authored by Arindam Banerjee, co-founder and partner, PDAG and Vinuta Gopal, co-founder and CEO, ASAR.
+This article is authored by Arindam Banerjee, co-founder and partner, PDAG and Vinuta Gopal, co-founder and CEO at ASAR.

 A week into the 29th edition of the Conference Of Parties (COP29) held in Baku, like-minded developing countries (LMDC) including India flagged serious concerns about the unsatisfactory progress made on talks related to climate finance, climate adaptation strategies and key aspects of climate justice critical to developing countries.
 COP29 focused extensively on climate finance, especially on the importance of setting a New Collective Quantified Goal (NCQG) for climate finance, which was increased to $300 billion annually, as opposed to the $1.3 trillion estimated for successful climate transition.
 Continued deliberations on critical climate issues by global leaders, heads of state, climate policy experts, and multilateral banks and institutions, have moved away from inclusive climate action and towards mechanisms such as carbon markets, geoengineering, and lower climate financing towards adaptation.
 Recent trends surrounding net zero goals have also been worrying, with six major banks dropping out of the UN-backed Net Zero Banking Alliance (NZBA) in the United States (US), and four of the largest banks in Canada following suit.